 The Financial Accounting Peer Tutoring Scholarship

-$1,000 award to a junior Accounting major with a minimum grade of B in Accounting 301 and 302, as well as a willingness to tutor during the senior year.
+Awarded to a junior Accounting major with a minimum grade of B in Accounting 301 and 302, as well as a willingness to tutor during the senior year.
 Supported by Dr. Harry Howe and selected by faculty in the School of Business.

-Advantage Professionals Scholarship
+AP Professionals Scholarship

-$500 award to outstanding senior accounting student to assist with tuition.
+Awarded to outstanding senior accounting student to assist with tuition.
 Supported by Mark P. Pautler, President, AP Professionals

 Ambassador Apartments Scholarship in Accounting

-$500 scholarship awarded on a competitive basis to an outstanding student majoring in Accounting.
+Scholarship awarded on a competitive basis to an outstanding student majoring in Accounting.
 Recipient selected based upon academic merit, citizenship, and service.
 Recipient selected by faculty in School of Business.
 Endowed by Frank Csapo, Ambassador Apartments.

 Federation of Home Bureaus Scholarship